fusky-labs/searchpets/README.md

 ## Infrastructure

-The website is written in Nuxt 3, and the database and search functionality is powered by Redis.
+The website is written in Next.js, and the database and search functionality is powered by Redis.
 While the back-end is written in Python to update latest comics from the [official website](https://www.housepetscomic.com).
-Searchpets! is hosted from Linode and Netlify and delivered through the interwebs with CloudFlare.
+Searchpets! is hosted from Linode and Netlify and delivered through the interwebs with Cloudflare.

 ## Running the app locally

 ### Prerequisites

-- Node.js 18 or higher (LTS recommended)
+- Node.js 20 or higher (LTS recommended)
 - Python 3.10 or higher
 - Yarn (npm can still be used but we strongly recommend using yarn!)